Table of contents

 The evaluation of biocides is performed in order to guarantee a high health protection level to users and to the environment.
 The Royal Decree of 4 April 2019 regulates the national procedure for placing biocidal products on the market according to the Regulation (EU) nr.
 528/2012.
 This Decree abolishes the provisions of the Royal Decree of 8 May 2014 concerning the authorisation and notification procedure.
 From now on, there is only one national procedure to place a biocidal product ont the Belgian market: the registration.
 Depending on the case, the registration requests will be submitted to a restricted evaluation or to a full evaluation.

 It is also possible to introduce specific requests for parallel trade, scientific experiments or tests, or certificates of free sale.

-Please follow the links to access the Royal Decree of 4 April 2019 and the Royal Decree of 27 February 2019 amending the Royal Decree of 13 November 2011 establishing the fees and annual contibutions to the Budgetary Fund for raw materials and products.
+Please follow the links to access the Royal Decree of 4 April 2019 and the Royal Decree of 13 November 2011 establishing the fees and annual contibutions to the Budgetary Fund for raw materials and products.

 - Impact of the BREXIT on the biocides sector (10/2018)

 - Modification of the fees and annual contributions (01/2018)

 - The following deadlines must be met:

 - a new national registration request should be introduced ultimately 1 year BEFORE the date of approval defined on EU level;

 - a request for modifying a national registration or notification should be introduced ultimately 6 months BEFORE the date of approval defined on EU level;